geoschem/geos-chem-shared-docs/doc/gcid-data-on-aws.rst

 AWS CLI (command-line interface)
 --------------------------------

-You can also use the AWS command-line interface (aka AWS CLI) to browse and download data from the GEOS-Chem Input Data repository.
-For example, use this command to get a data listing: command
+You can also use the AWS command-line interface (aka :program:`AWS CLI`) to browse and download data from the GEOS-Chem Input Data portal.
+For example, use this command to get a data listing:

 .. code-block:: console

    $ aws s3 ls s3://geos-chem/   # Get a directory listing

-For detailed instructions about using AWS CLI, please see our :ref:`gcid-tut` chapter.
+For detailed instructions about using AWS CLI, please see:
+:ref:`gcid-tut`.

 .. _gcid-data-access-http:

 HTTP or wget download
 ---------------------

-You can also access the GEOS-Chem Input Data repository via the alternate web link http://geoschemdata.wustl.edu.
+You can also access the GEOS-Chem Input Data portal via the alternate web link http://geoschemdata.wustl.edu.

 As with the AWS S3 Explorer, you can navigate through the web